-The service conducted 13,913 Save and Well visits, 1,024 fire safety audits, and 531 business safety checks, all of which have significantly increased since 2021/22 and reflect the commitments made in the CRMP, although it should be recognised that some activity was restricted during 2021/22 as a result of Covid-19 restrictions.
-The increase in the number of Business Safety Checks is due to a change in the way they are delivered, with some fire crew now being trained to deliver these checks.
-Fire Safety Audits have also increased due to an increase in the number of Fire Safety Inspectors employed by the service as a result of additional funding being provided by the government following Grenfell.
+The service conducted 15,765 safe and well visits, 1,180 fire safety audits, and 1033 business safety checks, all of which have increased since 2022/23 and reflect the commitments made in the CRMP.
+The increase in the number of business safety checks is due to a change in the way they are delivered, with some fire crew now being trained to deliver these checks.
+Fire safety audits have continued to increase due to an increase in the number of Fire Safety Inspectors employed by the service as a result of additional funding being provided by the government following Grenfell.